-The SNAP caseload has increased by more than 372% since the beginning of fiscal 2002, while total Department staffing levels have decreased by more than 32% in that same time period.
-Between June, 2009 and March, 2011, due to its inability to meet statutory case recertification requirements and in order to avoid placing clients in jeopardy of losing their benefits, the Department processed SNAP overpayments.
-The U. S. Department of Agriculture (USDA) calculated the total liability due to these overpayments at \$27.8 million.
-To prevent overpayments from recurring, the Department has since implemented automatic closure of both SNAP and SNAP-and-Cash cases with expired recertification periods.
-The Department is currently working with USDA on how best to address its liability.
+Since the beginning of fiscal 2002, the SNAP caseload in the Commonwealth has increased by more than 375%, while total DTA staffing levels have decreased by about 30%.
+Between June, 2009 and March, 2011, due to its inability to timely meet statutory case recertification requirements and in order to avoid placing clients in jeopardy of losing their benefits, DTA did not close SNAP cases for which clients had complied with all recertification requirements, but for which DTA had not completed the recertification process.
+This resulted in SNAP benefit over-issuances that USDA calculated to total \$27.8 million.
+To prevent such a situation from recurring, DTA has reinstated automatic closure of all SNAP cases with expired recertification periods.
+Therefore, cases not recertified in a timely manner are being automatically closed.
+DTA is currently working with USDA to address this matter.